coreyschwarz/FirstCoding/README.md

 ### MyClass.png is a class chart showcasing the attributes and methods of a flower.
 ### PythonOOP1.png is a code that asserts that all flowers are blooming and growing; roses, daisies, and hydrangeas are three examples.
 ### PythonOOP2.png is a continuation of PythonOOP1.png
+### Flower.py is the code used in PythonOOP1.png and PythonOOP2.png